larakreisz/larakreisz/README.md

 ### Current Position

 Most days, I’m heads-down shipping apps at <b><a href="https://letsdev.de">Let’s Dev GmbH & Co.
-KG</a></b>, contributing to production systems used by enterprise clients in real-world environments.
+KG</a></b> as an iOS Developer, contributing to production systems used by enterprise clients in real-world environments.

 <div><br></div> <div><br></div>